Before we get to our amazing chocolate mousse recipe, let’s get the main ingredient out of the way: Aquafaba! Even better, homemade aquafaba!

 - With an electric mixer (or by hand, get ready for a workout!) whip up your aquafaba until a cream is formed.
 The cream should be stiff.
 If you move the bowl to the side and the cream slides down, it is not quite there yet.
 Keep on mixing!
 If doing this by hand it will take anywhere from 15-20 minutes to create the cream.
 If using an electric mixer, it should take about 5-6 minutes.
 Good news, you CANNOT overwhip aquafaba!

-- Once you have a beautiful stiff cream, fold the chocolate and maple syrup into the cream and mix well.
+- Once you have a beautiful stiff cream, fold the chocolate mixture into the cream and mix well.
 Pour into 4 servings glasses and let sit in the refrigerator for 3-4 hours before consuming.
 Top with crushed nuts and raspberries.